edmundgray/Registry-Services-Frontend/AUTHENTICATION_MANUAL.md

 - **JWT (JSON Web Token)**: A secure token that proves user identity
 - **Role-based Access**: Different users see different features
 - **Method-based Security**: GET requests are public, POST/PUT/DELETE require login
+- **Modular Architecture**: Authentication works seamlessly with the new modular JavaScript architecture

+### Integration with Registry Services Frontend:
+This authentication system is part of the Registry Services frontend's modular architecture.
+It works together with:
+- **SpecificationDataManager**: For centralized data management
+- **Page-specific modules**: For individual page functionality
+- **Centralized API calls**: Via `authenticatedFetch()` function

+> 📚 **Note**: For complete information about the modular architecture and data management, see the [Complete Registry Services Frontend Manual](COMPLETE_AUTHENTICATION_MANUAL.md) and [Refactoring Report](REFACTORING_REPORT.md).

 ---